huevosabio/windopt/work_log.md

 - Change icon in side bar.

 ###Crane Path
 - Layerlist should force at least ONE turbine and ONE boundary.
 - we really need to implement the queue/task system.
 - there's an error in the layerlist crap [TODO]

 ###Deployment
 - No work done here yet.
 Should set up with docker compose

+## Deploying the current state of the application.

+We need to deploy the current solution, last time I tried to do so I had the issue of the Docker containers failing to be built.
+Let's tackle that.

+- Fixing the docker containers.
+- The Docker containers work, owever the experience is CRAP.
+It's impossible to tell them to use this.

+Urgent next steps: